Will Dispute Solicitors & Contested Probate Lawyers

 Many members of our specialist contentious probate team our members of ACTAPS, the Association of Contentious Trusts and Probate Specialists.

+So as to help you understand some of the terms often involved with Wills and estates, take a look at our glossary of common terms.
 If you have any questions, take a look at our “Frequently Asked Questions” below, or get in touch today.